MetaMask/metamask-docs/services/reference/scroll/index.md

 meaning calls to the network are routed to [partner infrastructure providers](#partners-and-privacy-policies).

 Infura provides Open Beta access to Scroll.
 During this period, there might be feature limitations.
-Performance issues are not expected, but they are possible as we optimize and stabilize the service.
+Performance issues aren't expected, but they are possible as we optimize and stabilize the service.

 :::